-According to Gartner, 45 percent of product launches are delayed by at least one month.
+According to Gartner, 45 percent of product launches face delays of at least one month.
 This can lead to a domino effect of poor results.

-While this is a bitter pill to swallow, it’s also one that should give you sufficient motivation to invest time in a clear and detailed product marketing plan.
+While this is a bitter pill to swallow, it should also motivate you to invest time in a clear and detailed product marketing strategy.

-Pre-launch is heavily focused on research and development.
+Pre-launch focuses on research and development.
 Consider what your industry is like, who your customers are, and what your product can offer that nothing else can.

-This stage will also require heavy involvement with beta testing and finessing your messaging to the target audience.
+This stage also requires extensive beta testing and finessing your messaging to your target audience.